VB6Enjoyer/python-scripts/README.md

 Scrapes anime titles from searches and exports them to an Excel spreadsheet.
 Very useful when you want to make a list of anime based on particular metadata, like anime available on X platform, or with Y combination of genres.

+Note: The URL specified should include the "view=2" parameter.

 Made in April 2024.

 ## Extract mp3.com Artist Metadata